NeVeSpl/TestMe/readme.md

-## <a name="TestCreation"></a> 7.
+## <a name="TestCreation"></a> 8.
 Module : TestCreation
 - domain model: rich
 - architecture : clean architecture + minimal CQRS
 - data driven unit tests and architectural tests
 - soft delete for all entities
 - optimistic concurrency and conflic resloving for Question aggregate
-- inbox pattern for receiving integration events in a reliable way without using two phase commit - deduplication of event
+- inbox pattern for receiving integration events in a reliable way without using two phase commit - deduplication of events

 #### Architecture
 ![projects_dependencies](docs/TestCreation.png)